dingyi342/fdex/README.md

 ;; The returning nil denotes the index cycle has been complete
 ```

-The use of `fdex-updateRoot` and `fdex-updateNext` will become more meaning if you control how it is invoked.
+The use of `fdex-updateRoot` and `fdex-updateNext` will become more meaningful if you control how it is invoked.

 ```el
 (defun my-update-control ()